 Uninstall / Install Battery Driver (Only for laptops)

-If you are facing this problem on Windows 10 laptop then uninstall and reinstall the battery drive probably help fix the issue.
+If you are facing this problem on Windows 10 laptop then uninstall and reinstall the battery drive probably helps fix the issue.

-- First, completely Shut down your laptop and Detach power chord
+- First, completely Shut down your laptop and Detach the power chord

 - Now remove the battery (if fixed no need to remove)